PWS Education, Experience, Ethics

 1. The membership of the Society of Wetland Scientists Professional Certification Program, Inc. shall comprise the following:

-(b) Members of Standing and Special Committees of the Program.
+2. Members of Standing and Special Committees of the Certification Program.

-2. The Executive Officers of the Board of Directors of the Certification Program shall be elected annually by the current and active membership of SWSPCP, Inc.
+2. The Executive Officers of the Board of Directors of the Certification Program shall be elected annually by the membership of SWSPCP, Inc.

-4. As used in the Bylaws and Standing Rules, the term "member in good standing" means a member whose certification maintenance dues are paid and have met any ongoing certification requirements as approved by the Board.
+4. As used in the Bylaws and Standing Rules, the term "in good standing" means a certified Professional Wetland Scientist or a certified Wetland Professional in Training whose certification maintenance dues to the Certification Program are paid, who has met any ongoing certification requirements as approved by the Board, and who has not been decertified.

 ARTICLE III